 The Dark Fantastic: Race and the Imagination from Harry Potter to the Hunger Games by Ebony Elizabeth Thomas

 If that is confusing to you, imagine how we felt!
-It was confusing to us too and we were taking the course!
-Throughout the course, we had a very vague idea as to what the takeaway was supposed to be.
+It was confusing to us too, and we were taking the course!
+Throughout the course, we had a very vague idea of what the takeaway was supposed to be.

-Reading Thomas’ The Dark Fantastic—which Sash had to read for a research essay—solved a lot of the problems we had with defining the fantastic as a literary mode.
+Reading Thomas’ The Dark Fantastic—which Sash had to read for a research essay—solved many of the problems we had with defining the fantastic as a literary mode.

 Orlando: A Biography by Virginia Woolf